abdulmalikjalloh/Python-Intro/README.md

     - (\*\*) powers.

 - Logical Expressions
-  - Logical expression evaluates to either True or False.
+  - Logical expression evaluates to either True or False and used to control program flow(i.e the execution of the code based).
   - The three logical Operators are; and, or, not ".
 - Comparison Operators.
   - Use comparison operators to compare values.